balvi/cuba-component-declarative-controllers-cuba7/README.md

 ````

 You just pick and choose your features and the implementation gets injected into your controllers.
 The only requirement is that your Controller
-extends from `AnnotatableAbstractLookup` instead of `AbstractLookup` directly (or `AnnotatableAbstractEditor` for editor controllers).
+extends from `AnnotatableAbstractLookup` instead of `AbstractLookup` directly (or `AnnotatableStandardEditor` for editor controllers).
 But this
 is the only superclass you need to extend from.
 Not for every feature another superclass.